• By: Legacy Law Centers

 Furthermore, you do not need to tell anyone about your trust that you do not want to know about it.
 Usually when a trust is created, you will want to tell loved ones you trust and anyone you have named within the trust as a trustee, agent, or executor.
 You should also tell them how to contact your estate planning attorney for additional questions in the event you become incapacitated or pass away.

-Protecting Your Loved Ones with a Trust
+Protecting Your Loved Ones With A Trust

 Luke Perry assigned all of his estate to his two children, Jack and Sophie, 21 and 18, respectively.
 How he has assigned the estate to them is largely unknown due to the privacy maintained through a trust.
 However, it might be possible that he has placed some or most of his assets for them into a protective trust.